 Notice: none of these toppers has 'beautiful' handwriting in the calligraphic sense.
 All five share structural neatness — margins, underlines, paragraph breaks.

-"You do not have to make your handwriting spectacular.
-Legible is what examiners are looking for.
-Many of my batchmates with average handwriting still scored great marks.
-Focus your energy on the content, not on imitating someone's calligraphy." — Anudeep Durishetty, paraphrased from his blog and ForumIAS interviews.
+Anudeep Durishetty has stressed that handwriting need not be spectacular — examiners want legible, and many candidates with ordinary handwriting still score well.
+Focus your energy on the content, not on imitating someone's calligraphy. — Anudeep Durishetty, paraphrased from his blog and ForumIAS interviews.

 The 30-day handwriting fix